 How to Reduce the Effect of Stress on Your Fertility

 1. Reduce the stress in your life.
-This of course if obvious, as well as easier said than done.
-But reducing the stress in your life is so important on so many levels.
+This of course is obvious, as well as easier said than done.
+Reducing the stress in your life is so important on many different levels.
 It will not only help your fertility and health but also your quality of life.
-If your job is really stressful, maybe begin to find a different job or occupation.
-If that is not possible some of the tips below will help you to deal with your stress differently than how you currently are.
+If your job is really stressful, maybe begin to look for a different job or occupation.
+If that is not possible, some of the tips below will help you to deal with your stress differently than how you currently are.

 3. Have a practice or habit that helps you to reduce stress.
 Here are some suggestions of practices or daily habits that help reduce the effects of stress on your health.

 - Make sure you are getting enough sleep

 - Get an adequate amount of healthy exercise daily

 - Consume natural, calming herbs and supplements